v-lacayo/movieFinder-repo/README.md

 # movieFinder-repo
-Find information for movie that can you imagine.
+Find information for all movies you can imagine.